kelzier/security-notes/Network/packets/wifi.md

 8. **ATIM** is the traffic indication map for IBSS
 *wlan.fc.type == 0x09*

-9. **Dissassociation** is sent to terminate the association of a station
+9. **Disassociation** is sent to terminate the association of a station
 *wlan.fc.type == 0x0A*

 10. **Authentication** is the frame used to perform 802.11 authentication